pingcap/docs-cn/op-guide/clustering.md

 We run PD and TiKV on every node and TiDB on node1 only.

+**Note: This is just a demonstration here, please follow [Recommendations](./overview.md#deploying-recommendations) to deploy the cluster in production.**

 1. Start PD on every node.

     ```bash